openlab-at-city-tech/openlab/wp-content/plugins/blog2social/readme.txt

 Schedule all your social media posts in one social media calendar.
 Manage and share all your social media posts right from your WordPress dashboard.

 **#6 Share and schedule video posts** -  Share your videos on YouTube, Vimeo, Instagram, Facebook, X, Pinterest, TikTok and LinkedIn.
 Share Reels on Facebook and Instagram.
-Share Stories on Instagram.
+Share Stories on Facebook and Instagram.
 Schedule your videos to post them at your convenience.

 Save valuable time by managing your complete **social media content right from your WordPress dashboard.**

 **#7 Social-Media-Ready Website Content** –  Blog2Social optimizes your social meta tags

-Blog2Social automatically adds Open Graph and Twitter Card tags to your website content to **optimize the shareability of your content on social networks.** Edit these tags to your liking to adjust how your link preview looks on social media networks.
+Blog2Social automatically adds Open Graph and X Card tags to your website content to **optimize the shareability of your content on social networks.** Edit these tags to your liking to adjust how your link preview looks on social media networks.

 **#8 Tracking with URL parameters** – Monitor and measure your marketing success in Google Analytics